CityScope/CS_GAMABrix/README.md

 While you are building your model, we recommend turning off `GAMABrix` to speed up the process (the default).
 By setting `post_on<-false`, the model will only update your local grid without posting any of the indicators to cityio.
 In other words, you will only be *getting* from `cityIO` not *posting*.
 This will reduce your bandwidth usage and allow you to debug your model faster.
 By doing this, the model will still keep track of the day and enter idle mode once the day is over.

-For early stages of model building, you might also want to set `pull_only<-true`.
+For early stages of model building, you might also want to set `listen<-false`.
 This will tell turn off most of the functionality of the module and just make sure you are updating the local grid by pulling from your table.
 The simulation will not enter idle mode and the day will never reset.

 Once you are done and want to deploy, change:
 ```java